Enjoy this breaded fennel seasoned with salt, pepper, thyme, and Parmesan cheese.

 - 1 tsp salt

-- olive oil to cover your frying pan bottom by ¼ inch
+- 2 TBS olive oil (enough to cover the frying pan)

 - Cut the stalk and leaves off your fennel bulb

 - Slice your bulb in half top to bottom

 - Continue to slice your fennel bulb top to bottom to make as many 1/8 to1/4 inch slices

 - In a flattish bowl, crack your two eggs and beat until it is all mixed in